Rider looks to extend streak vs Marist | Federal News Network

-BOTTOM LINE: Rider looks for its ninth straight win in the head-to-head series over Marist.
-In its last eight wins against the Red Foxes, Rider has won by an average of 10 points.
+BOTTOM LINE: Rider looks for its 10th straight win in the head-to-head series over Marist.
+In its last nine wins against the Red Foxes, Rider has won by an average of 10 points.
 Marist’s last win in the series came on Feb.
 23, 2016, a 71-58 victory.

-FAB FRESHMEN: Marist’s Jordan Jones, Ricardo Wright and Hakim Byrd have collectively accounted for 46 percent of the team’s scoring this season, including 49 percent of all Red Foxes points over the last five games.
+FABULOUS FRESHMEN: Marist’s Jordan Jones, Ricardo Wright and Hakim Byrd have collectively scored 45 percent of the team’s points this season and have accounted for 53 percent of all Red Foxes scoring over the last five games.

-DEFENSIVE IMPROVEMENTS: The Broncs have allowed only 71.5 points per game across 10 conference games, an improvement from the 83.3 per game they allowed to non-conference competition.
+DEFENSIVE IMPROVEMENTS: The Broncs have given up just 70.8 points per game across 11 conference games, an improvement from the 83.3 per game they gave up to non-conference competition.

-FACILITATING THE OFFENSE: Dwight Murray Jr. has had his hand in 42 percent of all Rider field goals over the last three games.
-The junior guard has 19 field goals and 13 assists in those games.
+FUELING THE OFFENSE: Dwight Murray Jr. has directly created 45 percent of all Rider field goals over the last three games.
+The junior guard has 24 field goals and 15 assists in those games.

-SLIPPING AT 72: Rider is 0-8 this year when it allows 72 points or more and 3-2 when holding opponents to fewer than 72.
+YET TO WIN: The Red Foxes are 0-5 when they allow at least 72 points and 7-1 when they hold opponents to anything below 72.
+The Broncs are 0-8 when allowing 72 or more points and 4-2 on the season, otherwise.

-COLD SPELL: Rider has lost its last five home games, scoring an average of 65.4 points while giving up 75.
+STREAK STATS: Marist has lost its last three road games, scoring 63.3 points, while allowing 76 per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25